akiarie/blog/_posts/2020-08-25-assurance-propositions.md

    though like faith the common possesion of the children of God, varies in degree both between believers and within the lives of believers.**

-6. **This is because the work of the Holy Ghost is not merely a mystical experience, but something produced in organic connection with the ordained means of grace as they are operative in the life of the believer**: "But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin" (1 John 1:7)---assurance grows organically through walking in the light in communion with God's people.
+6. **This is because assurance, although a work of the Holy Ghost, is not merely a mystical experience, but something produced in organic connection with the ordained means of grace as they are operative in the life of the believer**: "But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin" (1 John 1:7)---assurance grows organically through walking in the light in communion with God's people.

 7. **By abandoning these means of grace, therefore, the believer may undermine to an extent his assurance.** I do not say what this extent is, except that believers are "never utterly destitute